Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Fermionic Harper Hofstadter graviton spectra

 The derivation in Sec. \ref{sec:II} suggests that, in the LL limit $n_\phi\to 0$, the two lattice graviton operators $O^\sigma_n$ and $O^\sigma_s$ flow to the same continuum operator.
 When $n_\phi$ is finite, however, they are not in general the same.

-We start with a precise evaluation of the spectra with full ED (no band truncation) of small systems with $N=4$ particles.
+We start with a precise evaluation of the spectra with full ED (no band truncation) of small systems with $N=4$ particles for large nearest neighbor interactions ($V=10$ $r_c=1$) where the stress tensor operator is $O_s^\pm$ is derived.
 In Fig. \ref{fig:hh_currentvsdensity} we show results for the two lattice graviton operators, (a,b) top panels lattice stress tensor $O_s^\pm$ and (c,d) bottom panel density-density operator $O_{nn}^\pm$, for two fluxes (a,c) $n_\phi=1/8$ on the left and $n_\phi=1/4$ (b,d) on the right.
 Note that all spectra are normalized according to Eq. \eqref{eq:IO_definition} with $\eta=0.002$.
 The spectral weight is peaked and chiral in all cases, even though at $n_\phi=1/4$ the weight is in general more distributed.
 Closer to the LL limit $n_\phi=1/8$ (left panels), the lattice stress tensor $O^\pm_s$ (panel (a)) slightly better captures the chirality of the mode with respect to the density operator (panel (c)).
 At $n_\phi=1/4$ (right panels), the situation switches and the chirality is instead better captured by the density-density operator (see panel (b) vs panel (d) ).
-It is also important to point out that the lattice stress-tensor operator $O_s^\pm$ used for the top panels is strictly derived in the LL limit for only nearest-neighbor interactions.
-While the justification for the density-density operator is also clear only in the LL limit, these results show that the latter is less sensitive to band dispersion and Berry curvature variations, which are indeed sizable at $n_\phi=1/4$.
+It is also important to point out that the lattice stress-tensor operator $O_s^\pm$ used for the top panels is strictly derived in the continuum limit for only nearest-neighbor interactions.
+While the justification for the density-density operator is also clear only in the continuum limit, these results show that the latter is less sensitive to band dispersion and Berry curvature variations, which are indeed sizable at $n_\phi=1/4$.

 While not directly shown in the figure, also the total normalization of the spectral functions (not just up a lowest band cutoff $\Lambda_{lb}$) supports the above analysis.
 For the operator $O_s^-$ ($O_{nn}^-$) the weight in the lowest band relative to the total one up to $\omega=+\infty$ is $22\% \,(30\%)$ at $n_\phi=1/8$ and $3\% \,(15\%)$$n_\phi=1/4$.